Malaria: Pathophysiology

 Malaria infection develops via two phases: one that involves the liver (exoerythrocytic phase), and one that involves red blood cells, or erythrocytes (erythrocytic phase).
 When an infected mosquito pierces a person's skin to take a blood meal, sporozoites in the mosquito's saliva enter the bloodstream and migrate to the liver where they infect hepatocytes, multiplying asexually and asymptomatically for a period of 8–30 days.

-After a potential dormant period in the liver, these organisms differentiate to yield thousands of merozoites, which, following rupture of their host cells, escape into the blood and infect red blood cells to begin the erythrocytic stage of the life cycle.
-The parasite escapes from the liver undetected by wrapping itself in the cell membrane of the infected host liver cell.
+During this time, these organisms differentiate to yield thousands of merozoites, which, following rupture of their host cells, escape into the blood and infect red blood cells to begin the erythrocytic stage of the life cycle.

-The parasites multiply asexually within red blood cells, periodically breaking out to infect new ones.
-This repeated cycle results in synchronized waves of merozoites escaping and invading red blood cells, which cause the characteristic fever patterns.
+The first phase of infection is asymptomatic; the clinical symptoms of malaria are all associated with the merozoite stage of the life cycle.
+In this, the parasites multiply asexually within red blood cells, periodically breaking out to infect new ones.
+Within each infected erythrocyte, the parasite multiplies, consuming the cytoplasm as it does.
+After a period of 2 or 3 days, the erythrocyte bursts, releasing a number (between 16 and 32) of new merozoites.
+This release of merozoites into the bloodstream, together with their waste products and fragments of erythrocyte, triggers fever and other symptoms which can be periodic and intense.

-Some P. vivax sporozoites do not immediately develop into exoerythrocytic-phase merozoites, but instead, produce hypnozoites that remain dormant for periods ranging from several months (7–10 months is typical) to several years.
+In some species of Plasmodium, some sporozoites do not immediately develop into exoerythrocytic-phase merozoites, but instead, produce hypnozoites that remain dormant for periods ranging from several months (7–10 months is typical) to several years.
 After a period of dormancy, they reactivate and produce merozoites.
-Hypnozoites are responsible for long incubation and late relapses in P. vivax infections, although their existence in P. ovale is uncertain.
+Hypnozoites are responsible for long incubation and late relapses in P. vivax and P. ovale infections.

-The parasite is relatively protected from attack by the body's immune system because for most of its human life cycle it resides within the liver and blood cells and is relatively invisible to immune surveillance.
-However, circulating infected blood cells are destroyed in the spleen.
-To avoid this fate, the P. falciparum parasite displays adhesive proteins on the surface of the infected blood cells, causing the blood cells to stick to the walls of small blood vessels, thereby sequestering the parasite from passage through the general circulation and the spleen.
-The blockage of the microvasculature causes symptoms such as those in placental malaria.
-Sequestered red blood cells can breach the blood–brain barrier and cause cerebral malaria.
+Immune system evasion

+Immune evasion is a key feature of Plasmodium, underlying its success and persistence as a parasite.
+Approximately 10% of the Plasmodium genome is dedicated to mechanisms which avoid or subvert the immune system.